 Movies, Shopping – Misc Expenses

 Health insurance is an optional expense.
-Most of the times, good companies pay for the health insurance and this may not be your expense.
+Most of the time, good companies pay for health insurance and this may not be your expense.
 But, you may need to factor in this item, if you are paying from your pocket.
-This totally varies by the plan, age, etc. So, we can ignore this in our calculations, but keep in mind though.
+This totally varies by the plan, age, etc. So, we can ignore this in our calculations, but keep in mind that.

-Now that you looked at all the expenses and how they can vary, let’s summarize it in a table and add them up.
-For the below computation, we are taking expenses on the mid-range assuming you are living a conservative lifestyle and not living a luxury life.
+Now that you looked at all the expenses and how they can vary, let’s summarize them in a table and add them up.
+For the below computation, we are taking expenses in the mid-range assuming you are living a conservative lifestyle and not living a luxury life.